lbellitto/criminality_final_project/README.md

 ## Project Overview

-Data used for this project takes into account different kinds of criminality (e.g. human trafficking, money laundrey...), GDP, and intervention of different governemnts (e.g. law enforcement).
+Data used for this project takes into account different kinds of criminality (e.g. human trafficking, money laundrey...), GDP, and intervention of different governments (e.g. law enforcement).

 ## Python Packages Used